 The Suan Mokkh International Dharma Hermitage was founded by the Venerable Ajahn Buddhadasa in 1989.
-Since then about 22,000 people, coming from all over the world, from many walks of life, between 17 and more than 70 years of age, have participated in the monthly meditation retreats here.
+Since then about 25,000 people, coming from all over the world, from many walks of life, between 17 and more than 70 years of age, have participated in the monthly meditation retreats here.

 The retreat allows us to withdraw from our usual activities to a quiet and secluded place and devote our time to study, contemplation and meditation.
 The teachings and the structure of the retreats at the International Dharma Hermitage of Wat Suan Mokkh are designed for a period of 10 days and therefore we ask the participants to commit themselves for this period of time.
 We do not accept people for less than 10 days.

 The meditation technique taught is